davidnortonjr/sauce-unit-test-example/readme.md

 This is an example integrating Sauce automated browser testing with the Jasmine testing framework for JavaScript.
+It was developed for my article on the Object Partners blog: http://www.objectpartners.com/2013/04/18/multi-browser-javascript-unit-testing-with-sauce/

 ### Run JavaScript tests in your browser